CAT 2025 Toppers’ Success Strategies: Learn from IIM Students Who Scored 99+ Percentile

 Arijit Kumar Gorai cracked IIM Calcutta PGDM admissions with his high CAT percentile of 99.87.
 He had worked with PricewaterhouseCoopers before joining his MBA programme at IIM Calcutta.
 A strong believer in practice and time management, Arijit shares his success mantra for IIM CAT.

-Preparation Strategy: The primary focus should be on accuracy rather than maximizing the number of attempts.
-Analyzing the mock exams is a major help and should be meticulously done.
+Preparation Strategy: The primary focus should be on accuracy rather than maximising the number of attempts.
+Analysing the mock exams is a major help and should be meticulously done.

-Sectional Tips: If your verbal section is weak, pay extra attention to topics like para-jumbles, and comprehensions.
+Sectional Tips: If your verbal section is weak, pay extra attention to topics like para-jumbles and CAT Reading Comprehension.
 Try to increase your speed along with accuracy.
 Practice reading newspapers or magazines to learn new words.

 Related searches;